Vignesh-Kotagiri/Music_DB_Analysis_Sql/README.md

 WHERE genre.name ILIKE 'rock'
 GROUP BY artist.artist_id
 ORDER BY no_of_songs DESC
-LIMIT 10;
+LIMIT 10;.
 Description: Finds the top 10 artists who have written the most rock songs.

-Songs with Length Greater Than Average
+Songs with Length Greater Than Average:
 Query:
-sql
-Copy code
 SELECT track.name, milliseconds FROM track
-WHERE milliseconds > (SELECT AVG(milliseconds) FROM track) ORDER BY milliseconds DESC;
+WHERE milliseconds > (SELECT AVG(milliseconds) FROM track) ORDER BY milliseconds DESC;.
 Description: Lists songs with lengths greater than the average song length.

-Setup and Execution
+Setup and Execution:
-Clone this repository to your local machine:
+Clone this repository to your local machine: bash

-bash
 Copy code
 git clone https://github.com/your-username/music-database-analysis.git